AstraZeneca/magnus-extensions/docs/executor/argo.md

 ## Configuration

-The full configuration to use Kubeflow extension:
+The full configuration to use Argo extension:

 ```yaml
 mode: